-A pretty interesting history too boot!
+This dog is the first in the Americas (North America and South America).
+There’s some evidence that this dog was around more than 3,000 years ago, so if that’s true, he has a long history.
+And a pretty interesting history, too, boot!
 You see, it’s believed that early on in this dog’s history, part of his role was to ward off evil spirits in Aztec Indian culture thousands of years ago.

-Even though so might think they look a “bit” scary by today’s standards, back then in their early development, these dog’s were actually considered quite handsome.
-So handsome in fact they were actually given a name that coincides with one of the early Aztec God’s by the name of Xolotl which is the canine brother of the more famous bird god, Quetzalcoatl.
+Even though they might think they look a “bit” scary by today’s standards, back then, these dogs were considered quite handsome in their early development.
+They are so beautiful they were given a name that coincides with one of the early Aztec gods, Xolotl, the canine brother of the more famous bird god, Quetzalcoatl.

 In modern history…

-The United Kennel Club decided to “officially” recognize the breed in 1983 which probably led the American Kennel Club to “reconsider” their decision to dismiss this breed and once again decide that the Xoloitzquintli needs to be “recognized” again as it did in 2011.
+The United Kennel Club decided to “officially” recognize the breed in 1983, which probably led the American Kennel Club to “reconsider” its decision to dismiss this breed and once again decide that the Xoloitzquintli needs to be “recognized” again as it did in 2011.

 In either case…

-We here at IndulgeYourPet find them to be extremely unique and certainly worthy of their classification and have yet to meet someone who has actually met a Xolo who doesn’t feel the same way about them.
-Which is probably why you’ll find that it’s not cheap to get your hands on a Xoloitzcuintli puppy with the aver age cost of a Xolo puppy running somewhere between $600 to $1000 dollars!
+We here at IndulgeYourPet find them highly unique and worthy of their classification and have yet to meet someone who has completed a Xolo who doesn’t feel the same way about them, which is probably why you’ll find that it’s not cheap to get your hands on a Xoloitzcuintli puppy with the average cost of a Xolo puppy running somewhere between $600 to 1000 dollars!

 Characteristics of a Xoloitzcuintli

-Despite being hairless, you can practice similar grooming techniques as you would with a coated dog.
-By that we mean, brush with a soft bristled brush, bathe and maybe even apply some oils to the skin as recommended by a vet.
+You can practice similar grooming techniques with a coated dog despite being hairless.
+By that, brush with a soft-bristled brush, bathe, and maybe even apply some oils to the skin as a vet recommends.

 Love the “hairless” look?

-Another dog that you might want to look into is the Chinese Crested Mexican Hairless mix for another variety.
+Another dog you can look into is the Chinese Crested Mexican Hairless mix for another variety.

-Stubborn also isn’t necessarily a negative trait.
-Sometimes stubbornness is what makes pets loyal – and these dogs are also loyal (that’s the fourth descriptor!).
+If you describe the Xolo in three words, it would be: Smart, loveable, and stubborn.
+So, two out of three good traits aren’t bad.
+Plus, persistent also isn’t necessarily a negative trait.
+Sometimes stubbornness makes pets loyal – and these dogs are also loyal (that’s the fourth descriptor!).